There are a number of previous posts on the state of .DDS files which is the container format for Direct3D resources (see MSDN for some basics).

 DirectXTK and DirectXTex both support Windows Store apps (a.k.a.
 Metro style apps) on Windows 8 as well as traditional Win32 desktop applications on Windows 8, Windows 7, and Windows Vista SP2 with the DirectX 11.0 update.
 There is a version of DDSTextureLoader used by the Windows 8 DirectX samples as well (see the Direct3D resource loading sample).

-Update: Both libraries also work on Windows phone and Xbox One.
+Update: Both libraries also work on Windows phone, Xbox One, and universal Windows apps.

 One of the advantages of using .DDS files is the abiltiy to make use of Direct3D texture compression.
 The original Direct3D 9 texture compression schemes (DXT1, DXT2/3, DXT4/5) are still supported (now called BC1, BC2, and BC3) and support is required on all Direct3D 11 API compatible hardware including the 9.1, 9.2, and 9.3 feature levels.
 These schemes are designed for compressing standard three-channel color data with and without an alpha channel.
 DirectXTex provides the same software compressor that has been in D3DX for many years, with the addition of a few minor improvements through optional control flags.